DS4PS/data-driven-management-textbook/instructions.md

 In general, I would recomment approaching the assignment as an opportunity to make yourself into an expert on your topic, then sharing your knowledge in a _**clear**_ and _**concise**_ manner with classmates and the general public.
 Your name will be on each chapter, so submit something that you are willing to own.

-Your chapter should have three parts:
+Your chapter should have four parts:

 ---